ricardojoserf/ricardojoserf.github.io/_posts/2024-1-23-startupfolder.md

 ```

-And this is the script to delete the files:
+And this is the [script](https://gist.github.com/ricardojoserf/6e1a242e77a52c78b630af22d5709153) to delete the files generated for the persistence (basically you have to unset the "hidden" attribute before deleting a file, you could also delete the folder but I think it is risky to do that in a script):

 ```
 $Dir="C:\ProgramData\Outlook"